marioarranzr/dev.to/blog-posts/go-fundamentals/go-fundamentals.md

 canonical_url:
 ---

 If you are new to [Go](https://golang.org/) or, like me, you started some time ago but for some reason you missed fundamentals, this post could be useful to answer why things work a certain way.
-I recently attended [Go Ultimate course](https://www.ardanlabs.com/ultimate-go) imparted by [Bill Kennedy](https://twitter.com/goinggodotnet) so I will explain here what did I learn.
+I recently attended the [Go Ultimate course](https://www.ardanlabs.com/ultimate-go) imparted by [Bill Kennedy](https://twitter.com/goinggodotnet) so I will explain here what I learnt.

 I have been coding in Go for the last 2 years now, so I could be wrong.
 I would be really happy if you could ping me in case you consider there is a mistake.